Dental Assisting (Levels I and II)

 The Dental Assisting Program at Georgian College is accredited by the Commission on Dental Accreditation of Canada (CDAC) and approved by the Healing Arts Radiation Protection Act (HARP).

 Graduates of this program will be eligible to write the National Dental Assisting Examining Board (NDAEB) exam and apply for certification with the Ontario Dental Assistants Association (ODAA).
-To be certified by the Canadian Dental Assistants Association (CDAA), graduates must successfully complete the NDAEB exam.
-Graduates are also approved to expose digital and traditional radiographs prescribed by a dentist.
+Graduates are also approved to expose digital and traditional radiographs prescribed and supervised by a dentist.

 Program Progression